By: Gene Walden, Senior Finance Editor November 26, 2019

 - Tighten your budget.
 Decrease spending and put that saved income toward retirement savings.
 This may mean cutting back small luxuries, like a dinner out, but you’ll be glad you did once you’re in retirement.

 - Contribute the max to tax-advantaged retirement plans.
 If you have a 401(k), all of the qualified contributions you allocate to your plan may decrease your taxable income.
-Bump your annual savings to the max level, or consider signing up to have your company automatically raise your contribution at regular intervals (if your firm offers this).
-If you have a traditional IRA, the money may be deductible from your taxable gross income for the current year as it grows tax-deferred, and you can contribute up to $6,000 in 2019 ($7,000 if you’re 50 or over).
+Bump your annual savings to the max level or consider signing up to have your company automatically raise your contribution at regular intervals (if your firm offers this).
+If you have a traditional IRA, the money may be deductible from your taxable gross income for the current year as it grows tax-deferred, and you can contribute up to $6,000 in 2019 and 2020 ($7,000 if you’re 50 or over).
 View contribution limits and rules at IRS Retirement Plan Rules.

 - Consider holding investments focused on long-term growth.
 Often, individuals become more conservative in their investment approaches as they enter retirement.
 But since people are living longer, consider keeping a portion of your portfolio invested for long-term growth rather than putting all your money in low-yielding investments, such as money market funds.
 This will allow your portfolio the potential to continue to grow as you start to draw from it in retirement.
 This approach may not be appropriate for everyone, so it is important to consider your own risk tolerance and specific objectives in determining the appropriate asset mix for you.

 - Get the full employer match.
 Many firms with 401(k) plans will match all or part of your contributions up to a certain percentage.
 Contribute enough to get the full match — it’s free money and it grows tax-deferred!
 For instance, if your company matches 100% of your contribution up to 5% of your pay, that’s the equivalent of a 5% raise.